ITISFoundation/osparc-manual/docs/isan_studies___tutorials/2d_plot.md

 ![plot2d_tree](https://user-images.githubusercontent.com/32800795/61495276-cbd01880-a9b8-11e9-8b3b-5bc44584df8d.JPG ':size=550%')

 Here you should see your uploaded file RNAdat.csv.
 Double click to select it and it should now be visible on the file name field of the File Picker service.
-Click “Retrieve at the bottom of the workbench to retrieve the file.

 ![Picture2](https://user-images.githubusercontent.com/32800795/61495315-f6ba6c80-a9b8-11e9-8801-af928997d566.png ':size=550%')